-The authors wish to thank Standard & Poors for the historical data on sovereign ratings, Cliff Ball and Hans Stoll for helpful suggestions, and Anil Yilmaz for research assistance.
-We gratefully acknowledge financial support from the Dean's Fund for Faculty Research and the Financial Markets Research Center at the Owen School, and the Hong Kong Institute for Monetary Research.
+\ We thank seminar participants at the Financial Management Association (FMA) annual meeting in San Antonio, Texas, and at Vanderbilt University, especially Cliff Ball and Hans Stoll for helpful suggestions.
+We also wish to thank Standard & Poor's for the historical data on sovereign ratings, and Anil Yilmaz for research assistance.
+We gratefully acknowledge financial support from the Dean's Fund for Faculty Research and the Financial Markets Research Center at the Owen School.
 Comments are welcome.
 Please address all correspondence to Amar Gande, Owen Graduate School of Management, Vanderbilt University, 401 21st Avenue South, Nashville, TN 37203, USA.
 Tel: (615) 343-7322.
 Fax: (615) 343-7177.
 Email: amar.gande@owen.vanderbilt.edu.